CoreMedia/coremedia-additional-workflows/README.md

 This open source extension is a container for customized workflows and currently provides two new publication workflows which are both exemplary and ready to use in production:
-* [Scheduled Publication](scheduled-publication-workflow/README.md): Publish CoreMedia Documents at a specified time in the future automatically.
+* [Scheduled Publication](scheduled-publication-workflow/README.md): Publish CoreMedia documents at a specified time in the future automatically.
-* [Three Step Publication](three-step-publication-workflow/README.md): Review CoreMedia Documents and publish by different editors.
+* [Three Step Publication](three-step-publication-workflow/README.md): Review CoreMedia documents and publish by different editors.

 ## Container for Workflow Extensions